WUAB: Affiliations with UPN and The WB

+WUAB's UPN43 logo, used from 2002 to 2006.

 The biggest change for WUAB came on October 18, 2001, when the Cleveland Indians signed an exclusive cable-only deal with Fox Sports Ohio for the 2002 season, removing over-the-air telecasts entirely.
 Bill Applegate, who became general manager for the two stations earlier in the year, publicly hinted at such a deal weeks beforehand as a way for the Indians to increase revenue in a way WUAB could not provide.
 In a bid to revamp the station's image without the Indians games, WUAB rebranded as "43 The Block" on March 4, 2002, with locally produced comedy skits in between the early-evening lineup.
 After a casting call, the station selected four "regular Joe" comics that included future How to Boil Water host Jack Hourigan.
 Mike Polk, a member of the station's promotions department, began contributing to "The Block" segments with his Last Call Cleveland troupe.

 MyNetworkTV affiliation

 WUAB logo as "CLE 43", 2015–2018.

 On January 24, 2006, UPN parent CBS Corporation (formed after a split of the original Viacom) and Time Warner's Warner Bros.
 Entertainment division announced the shutdown of UPN and The WB, with some programming moved to a newly created network, The CW.
 WBNX-TV signed up as one of The CW's first outside charter affiliates not owned by either CBS or Tribune Broadcasting.
 To serve former affiliates of either network not selected for The CW—namely its own—News Corporation announced the creation of MyNetworkTV on February 22, 2006.
 WUAB affiliated with MyNetworkTV on March 7, 2006, along with other Raycom stations in Honolulu and Baton Rouge.
 WUAB's Cavaliers game coverage was reduced in 2006 to several regular season and postseason games in simulcast with Fox Sports Ohio; this arrangement ran through the 2018–2019 season.

 WUAB was renamed "CLE 43" on August 24, 2015, as part of a wide-ranging rebranding effort at both it and WOIO, which concurrently adopted the "Cleveland 19" name.
 The rebranding was done to abandon Raycom's prior "tabloid" reputation with 19 Action News in the Cleveland market.